-Nowadays, it is impossible to talk about global health without mentioning the importance of living in healthy homes.
-The concept of Biohabilitability was born in 1991 by Mariano Bueno, during the Health and Habitat Congress held in Barcelona.
-It refers to “those parameters that are necessary for a house to be healthy for the health of its inhabitants and its surroundings”.
-Here you have this Decalogue published by the Association of Geobiological Studies (GEA) of Benicarló (Castellón), which will help you to make your home a healthier place for you and your family.
+Today, one cannot talk about global health without pointing out the importance of living in healthy homes.
+The concept of Biohabitability was born in 1991 by Mariano Bueno, during the Health and Habitat Congress held in Barcelona.
+It refers to “those parameters that are necessary for a house to be healthy for the health of its inhabitants and its environment”.
+Here you have this decalogue published by the Association of Geobiological Studies (GEA) of Benicarló (Castellón), which will help you to make your home a healthier place for you and your family.

-Choice of the most environmentally favourable location for the dwelling and positive urban integration in accordance with the local architecture and the surroundings (countryside, village, town, city…).
-Likewise, giving priority to well-kept outdoor spaces and abundant vegetation (wooded or wooded areas, parks…).
+Choice of the most environmentally favourable housing location and positive urban integration in accordance with the local architecture and the surroundings (countryside, village, town, city…).
+Emphasis is also placed on well-kept outdoor spaces with abundant vegetation (wooded or wooded areas, parks, etc.).

-Noise and noise pollution, sources of electromagnetic pollution (high voltage lines, electrical substations, transformers, mobile phone or telecommunication antennas), as well as sources of environmental pollution (landfills, polluting industries, incinerators…), which allow a dwelling to be healthy for its inhabitants by being in a healthy environment.
+Noise and acoustic pollution, sources of electromagnetic pollution (high voltage lines, electrical substations, transformers, mobile phone or telecommunication antennas), as well as sources of environmental pollution (landfills, polluting industries, incinerators…), which allow a home to be healthy for its inhabitants by being in a healthy environment.

 4.-ABSENCE OF ELECTRICAL OR ELECTROMAGNETIC POLLUTION INSIDE THE HOME

-Avoiding the proximity of sources of electromagnetic pollution and also installing biocompatible electrical installations in the home (for example: shielding of cables, correct earthing, automatic electrical disconnection systems…).
+Avoiding the proximity of sources of electromagnetic pollution and also installing biocompatible electrical installations in the home (e.g. shielding of cables, correct earthing, automatic electrical disconnection systems, etc.).

 5.- BIO-CONSTRUCTION CRITERIA

-Bioclimatic design that takes advantage of nature’s resources to air-condition the building.
-Reasoned choice of construction systems and materials, giving priority to making them as efficient, comfortable, healthy and ecological as possible.
-Prioritise energy saving and the use of clean and renewable energies.
+In biohabitability, bioclimatic design that makes use of nature’s resources to air-condition the building..
+Reasoned choice of construction systems and materials, giving priority to making them as efficient, comfortable, healthy and environmentally friendly as possible.
+Prioritise energy saving and also the use of clean and renewable energies.

 6.- HEALTHY AND ECOLOGICAL MATERIALS

-Choice of materials, such as paints, finishes, furniture and decorative elements, according to biocompatibility and environmentally friendly (ecological) criteria.
-In addition, the materials must promote the health of the inhabitants, be breathable, but also have low radioactive emissions and be free of potentially toxic chemical compounds.
+Choice of materials, e.g. paints, finishes, furniture and decorative elements, according to biocompatibility and environmentally friendly (ecological) criteria.
+In addition, the materials used must be healthy, breathable, but also have low radioactive emissions and be free of potentially toxic chemical compounds.

 7.- INDOOR AIR QUALITY

-Maintain a constant renewal of indoor air and adequate ionisation.
-As well as avoiding the introduction into the home of construction or decoration elements and cleaning products, especially those containing chemical substances that are potentially toxic, harmful to health or aggressive for the environment.
-In conclusion, opt for a “soft” and less aggressive chemistry.
-As well as making extensive use of plants to purify and clean indoor air.
+Maintain constant indoor air renewal and adequate ionisation.
+Also, avoid bringing into the home construction or decorative items and cleaning products, especially those containing chemicals that are potentially toxic, harmful to health or aggressive to the environment.
+In conclusion, choice for “soft”, non-aggressive chemistry.
+As well as making extensive use of plants for indoor air purification and cleaning.

 8.- NATURAL LIGHTING

-The orientation of the main façades towards the sun, wide openings and the choice of lamps and artificial lighting systems with maximum efficiency, as well as low energy consumption and high biological quality (full solar spectrum) are important.
+Important are the orientation of the main facades to the sun, wide openings and the choice of lamps and artificial lighting systems with maximum efficiency, as well as low energy consumption and high biological quality (full solar spectrum).

 9.- OPTIMAL MANAGEMENT OF NATURAL RESOURCES

 Avoiding the generation of excessive domestic waste, with responsible consumption and selective separation at home.
 Responsible water management (saving, recycling and ecological purification).
-Similarly, choosing healthy food and also organically grown food.
+Likewise, choice of healthy food and also organically grown food.

 10.- RESPONSIBILITY OF HOUSING FOR LIFE, HEALTH AND THE ENVIRONMENT

-Promoting that dwellings are designed, built or rehabilitated, as well as, with criteria of environmental awareness and responsibility.
-Being aware of the implication that housing has, firstly, on the health of its inhabitants and secondly, as a risk factor or environmental impact.
-Also, ensuring that homes and workplaces meet, as far as possible, as well as minimum energy hygiene criteria and progressively implement BIOHABITABILITY criteria.
+Promoting that housing is designed, constructed or rehabilitated, as well as, with criteria of environmental awareness and responsibility.
+Thinking about biohabitability, we must be aware of the implication that housing has, firstly, on the health of its dwellers and secondly, as a risk factor or environmental impact factor.
+Also, ensuring that homes and workplaces comply as far as possible with minimum energy hygiene criteria and progressively implement BIOHABITABILITY criteria.